glotzerlab/gsd/doc/c-api.rst

                              gsd_open_flag flags)

     Open a GSD file and populates the handle for use by later API calls.

+    The file descriptor is closed if there is an error opening the file.

     :param handle: Handle to open.
     :param fname: File name to open (UTF-8 encoded).